Men Currently in Formation

 Reflections of Friars in Training

 Br.
-Casey Cole, OFM, in his third year of formation, focuses on his studies and honing his ministerial skills in “Breaking in the Habit.”
+Casey Cole, OFM, who recently professed his Solemn Vows, focuses on his studies and honing his ministerial skills in “Breaking in the Habit.”

 Learn About Our Student Friars